jakob-lj/ArdoqCase/README.md

 However, After removing the fasts and slowest riders, the avarage speed is 3.14 in west and 2.93 in east.
 Witch is not a significant difference.

+# Code quality
+Usually I would do task 2, and write a simple web app using javascript, however, not working so much with python lately, I felt a call to do task 3 and use some advanced python threading.

+Mainly, I focused on creative coding.
+Not being forced to think in a structure, I was able to develop code faster than I would with Java.
+Unfortunately, my code is some hard to read, and badly structured.

+# Improvements
+- First of all.
+Finding more interesting results would be great.
+- Also, I think some points will make the "same" call to Google, should have tested more in order to see if to stations will have the same trip regarding on direction.
+Might be able to reduce costs even more.
+- More data.
+Having 250k trips available, I find it a bit sad only analysing 2k.
+- Better report.
+After a lot of coding, I should have used more time writing a report:)
+- Not done the test.
+Empirical stats show that you are better off without doing the tests at Ardoq.